Solenn Heussaff: Survivor Philippines: Celebrity Showdown

-Solenn Heusaff became one of the fan favorites in the reality show Survivor Philippines: Celebrity Showdown.
+She became one of the fan favorites in the reality show Survivor Philippines: Celebrity Showdown.
 She was also one of the most controversial castaways and even became one of the trending topics on Facebook and other social networking sites during the airing of the show.
 She ended up being one of the top three finalists alongside Ervic Vijandre and Akihiro Sato.
 The latter was declared winner.

 Acting career

 After Survivor Philippines, GMA Network already had several projects lined up for her.
 She became one of Richard Gutierrez's leading ladies in the film My Valentine Girls alongside Lovi Poe.
 In the film, she played the role of Richard's best friend who later became his girlfriend.

 She was also chosen as one of the leading ladies of Richard Gutierrez in the telefantasya Captain Barbell, which aired in March 2011.
 She currently has a makeover show on GMA News TV which also started airing in March 2011.
 Her role was that of a reporter named "Janna".
 She had a limited airing time in the show because of other projects such as Temptation Island in which she starred alongside Marian Rivera, Heart Evangelista, Lovi Poe and Rufa Mae Quinto.

 In 2014, Heussaff played the female lead character in the indie film "Mumbai Love" opposite Kiko Matos.